-Private Consultations - Lister Hospital, Chelsea Outpatient Centre, 280 Kings Road, London SW3 5AW
+Private Clinics - Lister Hospital, (Clinic - One-Stops) Chelsea Outpatient Centre, 280 Kings Road, London SW3 5AW

 - New Victoria Hospital, Coombe Lane West, Kingston Upon Thames, Surrey KT2 7EG

-NHS - Kingston Hosptial - Kingston Upon Thames - affiliated with the Royal Marsden
+NHS - Honorary Consultant - Kingston Hosptial - Kingston Upon Thames - affiliated with the Royal Marsden

 Board Member of the International Society for Quality of Life Research (ISOQOL)